What is uterine cancer?

 Dietary counseling to help maintain strength and nutritional status

-Some complementary treatments may help some women to better deal with uterine cancer and its treatments.
-These treatments, sometimes referred to as alternative therapies, are used in conjunction with traditional medical treatments.
-Complementary treatments are not meant to substitute for full medical care.
+Complementary treatments may help some women better deal with uterine cancer and its treatments.
+These treatments are for use with traditional medical treatments.
+They are not meant to substitute for full medical care.

 Complementary treatments may include: